 Were you recently injured on the job in Bolingbrook, Illinois?
+Are you an essential worker who contracted COVID-19 at work?
 You might be eligible to file a workers’ compensation claim with your employer and collect money for your injury.
 Workers’ compensation, which private employers are required to provide in Illinois, may be able to cover your medical bills, lost wages, and other injury-related costs.
 A Bolingbrook workers compensation lawyer from The Kryder Law Group, LLC, may help you pursue a claim with your employer and fight back against a claim denial.

 The Kryder Law Group, LLC, has helped people with their work comp cases in Bolingbrook to recover compensation.
 Because we believe results are what matter, we do not charge our clients an attorney’s fee until they agree to a fair settlement.
 We are eager to get started on your case right away and offer a free case evaluation.